pietervdvn/ALGT/src/Assets/Manual/Thesis/AbstractInterpretation1SyntaxProps.md

 	y ::= b c

 Here, the string `a c` might be parsed with both syntactic forms `x` and `y`.
 There is no straightforward way to refactor this, without making things overly complicated.
-Instead, we'll opt to work with runtime annotations on the parsetree which rule parsed it.
+Instead, runtime annotations are used to keep track of which form originated a parsetree.

 The uniqueness-constraint is merely added to keep things simpler and force the language designer to write a language with as little duplication as possible.

+With all these properties in place, an efficient set representation can be designed.